Naloxone: Intranasal

-Narcan nasal spray was approved in the US in 2015 and is the first FDA-approved nasal spray for emergency treatment or suspected overdose.
+The intranasal route for naloxone was studied as early as 2001 by Paramedics in Denver, Colorado to test the route's feasibility as an alternative to IV administration.
+In a small sample size over the course of one month, 91% of patients who responded to naloxone by any route responded to IN naloxone without additional IV naloxone being administered.
+Narcan nasal spray was approved in the US in 2015 and is the first FDA-approved nasal spray for emergency treatment of suspected overdose.
 It was developed in a partnership between LightLake Therapeutics and the National Institute on Drug Abuse.
 The approval process was fast-tracked.
 A generic version of the nasal spray was approved in the United States in 2019, though did not come to market until 2021.

 In 2021, the FDA approved Kloxxado, an 8 mg dose of intranasal naloxone developed by Hikma Pharmaceuticals.
 Citing the frequent need for multiple 4 mg doses of Narcan to successfully reverse overdose, packs of Kloxxado Nasal Spray contain two pre-packaged nasal spray devices, each containing 8 mg of naloxone.

 However, a wedge device (nasal atomizer) can also be attached to a syringe that may also be used to create a mist to deliver the drug to the nasal mucosa.
 This is useful near facilities where many overdoses occur that already stock injectors.